-With tech talents making up 20 of the 25 most in-demand skills on LinkedIn, it’s no secret that in 2019 computer science is where the jobs are at.
+With tech talents making up 20 of the 25 most in-demand skills on LinkedIn, it’s no secret that computer science is where the jobs are at.

 But gigs in tech aren’t just limited to IT-support and data programming roles.
 Tertiary studies in computer science, information technology or software engineering offer up solid, transferable skills that can be used in a host of awesome future-focused tech careers.

 Here, we list as many computer science jobs as we can so you can widen your graduate job searches.

 Social media and digital marketing jobs

 One of the coolest things about 2019 is that you can sit on social media and call it work.
 Companies use Facebook, Twitter, YouTube, Instagram and Snapchat to mine statistics, offer up marketing insights, solve functionality issues and develop new platforms.
 Sold on STEM + socials?
 Pop these on the jobs-to-follow list:

 The next generation of stats gigs provide companies with the information needed to make smarter – more informed – business decisions.
 They hunt down numbers to uncover new insights, predict trends and understand complex consumer behaviours.
 In computer science jobs, some of the highly valued data roles now trending include: